ALDH2 Deficiency: Causes, Symptoms & Treatment

 - Tachycardia - a heart rate that exceeds the normal resting rate.

 - Nausea - uneasy feeling in the upper stomach with an urge to vomit.

 - Headache - pain in the head often throbbing or pulsing.

-This normally occurs 20 to 30 minutes after consuming a sufficient quantity of alcohol and can take up to 2 to 3 hours to subside depending on the individual.
+This normally occurs 20 to 30 minutes after consuming a sufficient quantity of alcohol and can take up to 2 to 3 hours to subside depending on the individual partaking in alcohol drinking.

-Longer term effects of consistent acetaldehyde exposure include an increased risk of various types of cancers of the esophagus and upper digestive tract.
+Longer-term effects of consistent acetaldehyde exposure include an increased risk of various types of cancers: including esophageal cancer risk, squamous cell carcinoma risk.
+But, there is also evidence suggesting this deficiency contributes to an elevated risk of stroke, liver cirrhosis, and other issues with the esophagus and upper digestive tract.